Libensemble/libensemble/docs/user_guide.rst

 output in numpy structured arrays.
 The names of the fields to be given as input to gen_f and sim_f must be an output from gen_f or sim_f.
-In addition to the fields output from sim_f and gen_f, the final history returned from libEnsemble will include the fields.
-(Note that the libEnsemble history can contain pointers to data instead of the data itself.
-In some applications, this can greatly the size of the history and reduce the amount of data communicated to/from the manager.):
+In addition to the fields output from sim_f and gen_f, the final history returned from libEnsemble will include the following fields:

 * sim_id' [int]: Each unit of work output from gen_f must have an associated sim_id.
-The generator can assign this, but users must careful to ensure points are added in order.
+The generator can assign this, but users must be careful to ensure points are added in order.
 For example, if alloc_f allows for two gen_f instances to be running simultaneously, alloc_f should ensure that both don’t generate points with the same sim_id.